The Dyson V8 has an impressive 40-minute run time, HEPA filtration, hygienic dustbin emptying, and top-tier performance on hard floors and carpet.

 We think the Dyson V8 is still the best bang for your buck even after the release of the V10 and V11.Pros

 - 40 minutes of run time when using a non-motorized tool; 30 minutes when using the soft roller cleaner head

 - HEPA Filtration

-- Strong performance on bare floors and low to high-pile carpet
+- Lightweight with strong performance on bare floors and low to high-pile carpet

 - Versatile cleaning with the handheld